 An NRI must complete the KYC process before starting investment in Indian mutual funds.

-So if you an NRI from USA or Canada, then look into the additional document requirement also.
+So if you are an NRI from the USA or Canada, then look into the additional document requirement.

-List of fund houses that accept investments from NRIs based in US and Canada:
+List of fund houses that accept investments from NRIs based in the US and Canada:

 The AMC will credit the corpus (investment + gains) you get after fund redemption to your account after deducting taxes and shall be credited to the respective NRE or NRO bank account of the investor.
 They can also write a cheque for the same.